-At Intrinsic Lifestyle, I share examples of self-directed learners, including but not limited to myself.
-In this post, I’ll explain how my interest in documentary filmmaking led me to an unexpected arena, public speaking.
+At Intrinsic Lifestyle Productions, I share examples of self-directed learners, including myself.
+In this post, I’ll explain how my interest in documentary filmmaking led me to an unexpected arena of public speaking.

-After I completed my film, “Steve Shirley Shark Tagger,” I started the process of self-distributing it by entering it into film festivals.
-I discovered that at most festivals it was standard practice for a Q&A with the filmmaker after the screening.
+After I completed my film, “Steve Shirley Shark Tagger,” I began entering it into film festivals.
+Quickly it became apparent that at most festivals, it was standard practice for a Q&A with the filmmaker after the screening.
 I figured I’d better study up on public speaking.
 Here are a few resources which I found helpful:

 Participating in a live Google Hangout was a strange way of public speaking.
 I was in my home at my desktop chatting with other filmmakers and a host on-line.
 Who knows who was watching it on the internet.
-I couldn’t see my audience and that was weird, and well, made me nervous.
-In preparation, I used an audio recorder on my iPhone and practiced my responses to the questions I’d been given in advance.
+I couldn’t see my audience.
+Still I was slightly nervous.
+In preparation, I practiced responses to the questions I’d been given in advance on my iPhone recorder.
 I was asked to keep my answers short and sweet and I did that too well.
-In retrospect, I wish I would have elaborated more.
+In retrospect, I wish I would have elaborated more like the other participants.

 I’ve embedded the Online Ocean Symposium below.
 Because it was a live streaming, the quality of the footage isn’t great.

 Leave me a note.
 I read them!